RickStrahl/Westwind.AspnetCore.LiveReload/README.md

     //config.LiveReloadEnabled = true;
     //config.FolderToMonitor = Path.GetFullname(Path.Combine(Env.ContentRootPath,"..")) ;
 });

+// for ASP.NET Core 3.0 add Runtime Razor Compilation
+// services.AddRazorPages().AddRazorRuntimeCompilation();
+// services.AddMvc().AddRazorRuntimeCompilation();
 ```

-The parameter is optional and it's actually recommended you set any values via configuration (see below).
+The `config` parameter is optional and it's actually recommended you set any values via configuration (see below).

 > #### Enable ASP.NET Core 3.0 Runtime Razor View Compilation
-> ASP.NET Core 3.0 by default doesn't compile Razor views at runtime, so changes to razor pages will not reload in 3.0 unless you add the following in `ConfigureServices()`:
+> **ASP.NET Core 3.0 by default doesn't compile Razor views at runtime**, so any changes to Razor Views and Pages will not auto-reload in 3.0, unless you explicitly enable it in `ConfigureServices()`:
 > ```cs
 > services.AddRazorPages().AddRazorRuntimeCompilation();
 > services.AddMvc().AddRazorRuntimeCompilation();